Changing Passport Details

 Why do it?

-According to airline statistics, about 10 % of travelers do not show up for their flight or do not cancel their bookings prior to departure.
-Due to this, airlines overbook to attempt to fill seats left empty by such travelers.
+According to airline statistics, about 10 % of travellers do not show up for their flight or do not cancel their bookings prior to departure.
+Due to this, airlines overbook to attempt to fill seats left empty by such travellers.
 Sometimes due to technical reasons, airlines may replace the assigned aircraft with a smaller aircraft with fewer seats.
 Different airlines have their own overbooking policies.

 How to prevent being bumped from an overbooked flight?

 We recommend that you check-in online for your flight on the airline website or at the airport check-in desk arriving well in advance.
 Online check-in is usually open 24 hours prior to departure.

 When a flight is overbooked and more passengers show up than a flight can accommodate, airlines may change the travel class – check passengers in business class instead of economy and vice versa.